 Tips to Make the Best Adrak Chai

 - Fresh ginger: Use fresh organic ginger root for the best flavor.
 Fresh ginger contains an enzyme, called zingipain.
-It can break down the protein in the milk and leads to curdling of milk.
+It can break down the protein in the milk and lead to curdling of milk.
 So always boil the water with the ginger and spices, first before adding the milk.
 Grate or slice the ginger before adding it to the tea.

 - Tea Leaves: If you do not have Indian tea leaves, English breakfast tea is one of the closest alternatives.
 However, Assam tea works the best to make this beverage.

-- Tea Bags: If you are using tea bags to make ginger chai, I highly recommend adding an extra tea bag as they don't have much flavor compared to loose black tea.
+- Tea Bags:Â When chai with tea bags, I suggest using an extra one, as they tend to have less flavor compared to loose black tea.

 - Simmer: Simmer the tea for a few extra minutes after adding milk if your chai has not reached the desired consistency and color you prefer.
 You can also add some extra tea powder or a bag if it's not strong enough.

-- Milk: Feel free to increase or decrease the quantity of the milk as per your liking.
+- Milk:Â Feel free to increase or decrease the quantity of the milk as per your liking.
+You can also use oat milk, almond milk, or soy milk as a plant-based milk substitute.

 - Spices: To add aroma and flavor, I add cardamom (elaichi).
 You can skip it, if you don't like the flavor.